Special Educational Needs Policy

 * Strategies to help with writing e.g. word mats, mind maps, word banks

-* At Hambleton, our teachers get advice from The SENDCO, A Visiting Speech and Language and ASD Specialist, The Educational Psychologist (this is a professional who advises on difficulties with learning), Child and Adolescent Mental Health Service (CAHMs) (these professionals advise on emotional needs) and The School Nurse
+* At Hambleton, our teachers get advice from the SENDCO, Communicate – Speech and Language service, NHS speech and language therapists, Educational Psychologist (this is a professional who advises on difficulties with learning), Child and Adolescent Mental Health Service (CAMHs) (these professionals advise on emotional needs) and the school nurse

 Wave 2 (SENDS)